Durrington Community Church is lead by a team of committed and experienced Christians.

 In recent years we have formed deep bonds with the country and people of Romania and my own son-in-law is from Brasov, Romania.
-I now work in the community as a mentor in the local schools and on the town council as well, of course, as a leader of DCC.
+I now work in the community as a mentor in the local schools and of course, as a leader of DCC.

 I was part of the group of Christians who felt led to start up the Community Church under its former name of Durrington Christian Fellowship and I still feel as I did in 1991 that the Lord wants to build a group of His people to work and witness right here in Durrington to the wonderful change He can bring to anybody’s life if they are prepared to place their future in His nail pierced hands.